5 Feng Shui Tips for Your Home

 The goal is to achieve balance - the Yin and Yang

-In Feng Shui, the front door is known to be the mouth of qi - the point at which energy can enter and flow from.
-Clearing the path to your front door facilitates a warm welcome of the positive energy to your home.
-Look around your porch to check for trees and other obstructions that can block the entrance of qi.
+In Feng Shui, the front door is known to be the mouth of qi - the point from which energy can enter and flow.
+Clearing the path to your front door warmly welcome the positive energy to your home.
+Look around your porch or entry area to check for trees and other obstructions that can block the entrance of qi.

 IMAGE: The Emperor’s clear and inviting pathway